 ABOUT GAIL RUBIN

 Gail Rubin, The Doyenne of Death®, is author of the award-winning book, A Good Goodbye: Funeral Planning for Those Who Don’t Plan to Die.
 Host of A Good Goodbye television series and Internet radio show, she is also a Certified Celebrant, funeral planning consultant, insurance agent and a popular speaker who uses humor and films to get the funeral planning conversation started.
 Rubin is a member of the Association for Death Education and Counseling and the International Cemetery, Cremation and Funeral Association.
-She is Vice President of the Jewish-Christian Dialogue of New Mexico, helping to start conversations across religions.
 Her website is www.AGoodGoodbye.com.